secureCryptoConfig/secureCryptoConfigInterface/README.md

 ## Introduction

 Choosing secure cryptography algorithms and their corresponding parameters is difficult.
 Also, current cryptography APIs cannot change their default configuration which renders them inherently insecure.
 The Secure Crypto Config provides a method that allows cryptography libraries to change the default cryptography algorithms over time and at the same time stay compatible with previous cryptography operations.
 This is achieved by combining three things standardized by the Secure Crypto Config:
-- A process that should be repeated regulary where a new set of default configurations for standardized cryptography primitives is published in a specific format.
+- A process that should be repeated regularly where a new set of default configurations for standardized cryptography primitives is published in a specific format.
 - A Secure Crypto Config Interface that describes a common API to use cryptography primitives in software
-- Using [COSE](https://github.com/cose-wg/COSE-JAVA) to derive the parameters from output of cryptography primitives, otherwise future changes of the default configuration would change existing applications behavior.
+- Using [COSE](https://github.com/cose-wg/COSE-JAVA) to derive the parameters from output of cryptography primitives, otherwise, future changes of the default configuration would change existing applications behavior.

-The Secure Crypto Config provides a secure API that is secure and easy usable.
+The Secure Crypto Config provides a API that is secure and easily usable.
 It provides an abstraction from the underlying algorithm such that the usage gets more convenient and makes misuse and resulting security issues harder to occur.
-Even for users with not much cryptography experience it offers a possibility to implement secure cryptographic code.
+Even for users with not much cryptography experience, it offers a possibility to implement secure cryptographic code.

 ## Overview
-The Secure Crypto Config Interface provides methods for the most common cryptographic use cases: Symmetric encryption, Asymmetric encryption, hashing, password hashing and Signing.
-The algorithms used for for the internal execution of the invoked use case is determined by the content of the Secure Crypto Config files.
+The Secure Crypto Config Interface provides methods for the most common cryptographic use cases: Symmetric encryption, Asymmetric encryption, hashing, password hashing and signing.
+The algorithms used for the internal execution of the invoked use case is determined by the content of the Secure Crypto Config files.
 These JSON formatted files are provided within the Interface but can also be customized as long as the internal structure stays the same.
 With the release of a new version of the Interface the files will be updated to use only currently secure algorithms and parameters.
 Therefore, it is necessary to update the SecureCryptoConfig library as soon as possible if a new version is provided to be able to be up-to-date with the current security standard.
-In this way the burden of making right choices for parameters and algorithms to implement secure code can be lifted from the user.
+In this way, the burden of making right choices for parameters and algorithms to implement secure code can be lifted from the user.

-For handling the result of the cryptographic use cases we make use of a adapted version of [COSE](https://github.com/cose-wg/COSE-JAVA) to derive the parameters from output of cryptography primitives.
-Otherwise future changes of the default configuration would change existing applications behavior.
+For handling the result of the cryptographic use cases we make use of an adapted version of [COSE](https://github.com/cose-wg/COSE-JAVA) to derive the parameters from output of cryptography primitives.
+Otherwise, future changes in the default configuration would change existing application behavior.
 Therefore the output is a byte representation of a corresponding COSE message which contains not only the actual output (e.g. ciphertext, hash) but also all used parameters.

 ## Getting started
-To be abel to use the Secure Crypto Config Interface it is necessary to add two differen *jar* files in the build path of your project:
+To be able to use the Secure Crypto Config Interface it is necessary to add two different *jar* files in the build path of your project:
 - *jar* file of the Secure Crypto Config Interface
-- *jar* file of a adapted version of [COSE](https://github.com/cose-wg/COSE-JAVA)
+- *jar* file of an adapted version of [COSE](https://github.com/cose-wg/COSE-JAVA)

 Before using the Interface it is necessary to handle the import like follows: